Housewives League of Detroit

 Helen Malloy

-The Housewives League of Detroit went door to door urging people to buy black.
-Twice a year, they put on a trade week campaign that infused more than $100,000 into black Detroit businesses during the 40s and 50s.
+The Housewives League of Detroit went door-to-door urging people to buy black.
+Twice a year, they organized trade week campaigns that infused more than $100,000 into black-owned businesses during the 1940s and 1950s.

-As blacks gained civil rights overtime, the league began to dwindle after 1954.
-Although this occurred, their impact on black businesses was felt by many years later.
-Former Michigan Secretary of State Richard Austin remembered the work of the Housewives League of Detroit fondly.
-He was working during the Great Depression attempting to establish himself as the state’s first black certified public accountant.
-Austin recalled how the League effectively worked together as a “band of non-violent militants to promote patronage of black-owned businesses.”
+As blacks gained civil rights over time, the league began to dwindle after 1954.
+However, their impact on black businesses was felt for many years afterward.
+Former Michigan Secretary of State Richard Austin fondly remembered the work of the Housewives League of Detroit.
+During the Great Depression, while attempting to establish himself as the state’s first black certified public accountant, Austin recalled how the League effectively worked together as a 'band of non-violent militants to promote patronage of black-owned businesses.'